mark-wiemer/lanterns_flame/docs/Development.md

 ### How the map is saved

-The map is not stored in a traditional way, like in real Minetest world.
+The map is not stored in a traditional way, like in real Luanti world.
 Instead, the tutorial generates the world on-the-fly when the player creates a new world.

 The tutorial castle is saved in the game itself in schematics and other binary metadata files in `mods/tutorial_mapgen/mapdata`.
 When you start a new world, Tutorial force-sets the mapgen to `singlenode`, loads the schematics and places them.
 After that, it generates the grassland surroundings.